MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-calling.md

 * **Teams JS SDK required**: [TeamsJS SDK Release latest version](https://github.com/OfficeDev/microsoft-teams-library-js/releases/tag/v2.29.0)

 * **Caller ID information**: The tab app must utilize the `getMeetingDetailsVerbose` instead of `getMeetingDetails` to get the call related information.
-The app can get caller ID details such as phone number and email ID, if required, for relevant customer information.
+The app can get caller ID details such as phone number and email ID.

   For more information, see [get meeting details API](meeting-apps-apis.md#get-meeting-details-api).